 Global epidemiology Report of HIV

-United Nations Acquired Immune Deficiency Syndrome (UNAIDS) global report 2012 approximates 34 million people have been infected by Human Immune deficiency Virus (HIV) by the end of 2011 [UNAIDS 2012].
+The United Nations Acquired Immune Deficiency Syndrome (UNAIDS) global report 2012 estimates that a total of 34 million people worldwide had been infected by Human Immune deficiency Virus (HIV) by the end of 2011 [UNAIDS 2012].
 Though the report shows that the global trend of new HIV infections (figure 2) and HIV-related deaths (figure 3) per year is declining, the current number of HIV infections is the highest since 1990 (figure 1).
-There is a huge difference in the HIV prevalence by age and sex, among the countries around the global.
+There is a significant difference in HIV prevalence by age and sex and among the countries around the globe.
 Figure 1 shows the distribution of HIV prevalence by regions all over the world.
-Sub-Saharan Africa region is the most HIV aggravated region; there are 23.5 million HIV positive people.
+The sub-Saharan region of Africa is the region most aggravated by HIV with 23.5 million HIV positive people.
 UNAIDS estimates that approximately 1 in every 20 adults are HIV infected in this region (UNAIDS).
 This is 25 or more times the HIV prevalence in any other region of the world.
 Countries in Sub-Saharan Africa also have varying HIV prevalence (figure 5).
 The next severely affected regions are Caribbean and Eastern Europe, Central Asia, South Asia, South-East Asia and East Asia.
 UNAIDS targets to decline the HIV transmission by 50%, provide anti-retroviral drugs to 15 million HIV positive people and increase the annual global investment to US $ 24 billion in low and middle-income countries by 2015.